go-iiif/go-iiif/config/README.md

 * https://go-iiif.github.io/go-iiif/animated/?mode=triangles

 _Note: You will need to [manually enable support for GIF images](https://github.com/go-iiif/go-iiif/tree/primitive#featuresenable) in your config file for animated GIFs to work._

+## Non-standard services

+Documentation for non-standard services has been moved in to [../service/README.md](../service/README.md].